 Ellie graduated with her BS in Business Administration from Keiser University and previously worked in social media management and marketing for salons in South Florida.
-Despite her success, Ellie ultimately felt called to a career in non-profit.
+Ellie ultimately felt called to a career in non-profit.
 She has always been passionate about supporting other women and she feels very connected to the Mary’s Home mission.
 Ellie is an active member in the Catholic Church and lives in Palm Beach Gardens with her husband and two dogs.

 Volunteer Program & Event Coordinator